Frequently Asked Questions

 Midwives specialize in normal pregnancy and birth.
 We do not handle high-risk deliveries i.e. twins or breach birth, and you must be at least 36 weeks to deliver in the birth center.

 Our midwives focus on building up healthy moms and healthy babies to prevent problems.
-Conditions such as gestational diabetes or Pregnancy Induced Hypertension may require a transfer of care to a consultative physician.
+Conditions such as Gestational Diabetes requiring medication management or Pregnancy Induced Hypertension may require a transfer of care to a consultative physician.

 Our midwives have extensive experience working in both hospital and out-of-hospital settings.
 They are highly trained in how to handle complications, and we have medications and emergency equipment (including IVs, oxygen, medication to stop bleeding, antibiotics, and pain medication) to deal with situations should they arise, and all personnel are trained in emergency procedures (including CPR and neonatal resuscitation).